skip to main content

 History

-The Texas A&M Irma Lerma Rangel School of Pharmacy is named for District 35 Representative Irma Lerma Rangel, chair of the House Higher Education Committee, who long fought for the first professional school in South Texas and died of cancer in March 2003.
+The Texas A&M Irma Lerma Rangel College of Pharmacy is named for District 35 Representative Irma Lerma Rangel, chair of the House Higher Education Committee, who long fought for the first professional school in South Texas and died of cancer in March 2003.
 A groundbreaking on the three-story, 63,000-square-foot facility — featuring wireless access and research laboratories — occurred the same month Rangel died, and the school was officially named after her in October 2004.

 Meeting the needs of Texas